 - Alstom Over the two-year programme, you undertake a selection of 3-6 month placements one of which will be overseas.
 Alstom operates out of more than 30 locations across the country and employs over 6,500 people within its Transport, Power and Grid Sectors, helping to develop the UK's power, transmission and transport infrastructure.
 Their preference is for a Masters degree.

 - Amec Foster Wheeler.
-They recruits within three main disciplines: Business, Science and Environment and Engineering.
+They recruits within three main disciplines: Business, Science and Environment and Engineering. they are 2 year schemes.
 Each of these disciplines provides opportunities within either Environment & Infrastructure (E&I), Transmission & Distribution (T&D), Clean Energy and Oil & Gas (O&G) business areas and there are a wide range of technical and non-technical opportunities available.

 - ARCADIS.
 As a graduate consultant, you’ll join other graduates and senior employees on new and existing projects for a range of clients across the UK and abroad.
 A wide range of site and office based experience will underpin your career development.
 They are interested in you if you are reading; biology, chemistry, computer science, ecology, engineering (chemical, civil, electrical, mechanical), environmental science, ergonomics, geology, geotechnical, hydrogeology, maths, physics, project management and quantity surveying.